 EOF

-5. Install Elasticsearch package along with dependencies using dnf.
+5. Install the Elasticsearch package using dnf.

 $ sudo dnf install --assumeyes elasticsearch